Akshayagulla/Edge-Shield/README.md

 ## 🚀 Overview

 **Edge-Shield** is a hyper-optimized deep learning model designed to run on ultra-resource-constrained IoT environments.
-Leveraging **Knowledge Distillation**, we compress a powerful CNN into a **tiny 0.05KB model**—without sacrificing its ability to detect compromised or anomalous device behavior.
+Leveraging **Knowledge Distillation**, we compress a powerful CNN into a **tiny 0.05KB model**—without sacrificing its ability to detect compromised or anomalous device behaviour.

-This project showcases how *security* and *efficiency* can co-exist on the edge.
+This project demonstrates how security and efficiency can coexist on the edge.

 ---
 ## 🔄 Workflow